soen-422-f14/avr-makefile/README.md

 avr-makefile
 ============

-A general purpose makefile for building avr programs
+A general purpose makefile for building avr programs.

+# Directory Structure

+For this makefile to work, you must place it in the root folder of your project.
+All ``.c`` files should be placed an a directory called ``src``, and all libraries should be placed in a directory called ``include``.
+The output appears in folders called ``obj`` for object files and ``hex`` for hex files.

 # Rules